Liberty Bell High-Speed Line

 Maine.
 1979 Photo © Mike Szilagyi

 saved.
-In 1952, the ex-Indiana Railroad no. 1030 was taken to the Seashore Trolley
+In 1952, the ex-Indiana Railroad no. 1030 was saved from the scrapper's

-Museum in Kennebunkport, Maine.
-This car was fitted as a deluxe "chair car."
+car was fitted as a deluxe "chair car."
+This is not the sort of interior one

 Liberty Bell Limited car 1030.
 September 7, 1979 photo © Mike Szilagyi